 There is a trading post (camp store) at both of our overnight camps.
-Care packages, camp gear, and hooded camp sweatshirts will be available for pre-order, and must be ordered and paid for at least three weeks before your camper's session.
+Care packages, camp gear, and hooded camp sweatshirts will be available for pre-order and must be ordered and paid for at least three weeks before your camper's session.
 Trading posts will also be open for campers to purchase fun camp-specific clothing and memorabilia as well as camping accessories to enhance their visit.
 There are two ways to add money to your camper's account: during your camp registration or after registration by contacting answers@girlscoutsosw.org.
 You cannot add funds on the first day of camp.
-The average amount added to Trading Post is \$30.
+The average amount added to Trading Post is \$35.
 We accept all forms of payment, including Cookie/Fall Product Program Credit!
-Deposits made to Trading Post that result in a leftover balance of \$5 or more after your camper's session will be provided as refunds by October 1, 2024.
-If you do not get a deposit into your campers account, then you are welcome to come shop on pickup day where the store will be open for you and your camper to browse and shop.
+Deposits made to Trading Post that result in a leftover balance of \$5 or more after your camper's account, then you are welcome to come shop on pickup day where the store will be open for you and your camper to browse and shop.